 I joined REJ in the middle of the site’s transition from WordPress to Omeka.
 Following the stages of this transition exposed me to important conversations about best practices in file management, how to determine metadata fields, and other related issues that comprise the behind-the-scenes critical thinking of any digital project.
 In short, just as a two-dimensional image does not necessarily neutrally convey a three-dimensional object, an item’s metadata does not neturally convey the item itself.

 When I first started with REJ, I knew little about Omeka except that its collections management and exhibition creation tools might be applicable to some of my own art history-oriented projects.
 My experience with REJ encouraged me to explore the platform more in-depth in regards to my own discipline, since Bernardi’s project is based primarily in the methodology of Japanese cultural history.
 In the process, I have become aware of ways in which Omeka is geared toward the discipline of history in which it was created and therefore motivated to focus on how art historical questions both work and do not work within the platform’s affordances (see Histories of Photography).

 Mind and Metadata

-Inspired by REJ’s engagement with Jules Prown’s theory of material culture, I am currently writing an article that explores these ideas in conjunction with his pioneering work with computer databases in the 1960s.
+Inspired by REJ’s engagement with Jules Prown’s theory of material culture, I am currently planning an article that explores these ideas in conjunction with his pioneering work with computer databases in the 1960s.